-\end{proof} We now construct explicitely the Griffiths ring $\mU$.
-The ambient ring $S[y_1, y_2]$ is the Pl\"ucker ring already costructed in the previous section with the two new variables $y_1, y_2$ added.
-The variables $x_{i,j}$ have bidegree $(0,1)$ while $y_1$ and $y_2$ have bidegree (respectively) $(1,-1)$ and $(1,-2)$.
-As quadric we choose the same one of the hypersurface case, that is while as linear equation we pick Note that the latter is smooth only when $ n\leq 5$.
+\end{proof} We now construct explicitly the Griffiths ring $\mU$.
+The ambient ring $S[y_1, y_2]$ is the Pl\"ucker ring already constructed in the previous section with the two new variables $y_1, y_2$ added.
+The variables $x_{i,j}$ have bi-degree $(0,1)$ while $y_1$ and $y_2$ have bi-degree (respectively) $(1,-1)$ and $(1,-2)$.
+As a quadric we choose the same one of the hypersurface case, that is while as a linear equation we pick We remark that the latter equation defines a smooth hypersurface of $\Gr(2,n)$ only when $ n\leq 5$.
 The 24 derivations are obtained easily from the formula $\sum y_i D_x(f_i)$, given that we already know how each of the infinitesimal derivations in $D_x(f_i)$ acts from the hypersurface example.
 For example

 Denote by $D$ the ideal generated by all these derivations.
 We have We compute some of the graded components of $\mU$